e-mental-health/orange-hackathon/README.md

 In order to use the software developed in the hackathon, you need to have [Orange](orange.biolab.si) running at your computer.
 Next you need to install the hacakthon software:

-1 Open een command window at your computer (for example xterm or Command Prompt) 2 Dowload the hackathon software by typing: `git clone https://github.com/e-mental-health/orange-hackathon.git` 3 Go to the software directory by typing: `cd orange-hackathon` 4 install the hackathon software: `pip install .`
+1. Open a command window at your computer (for example xterm or Command Prompt)
+2. Dowload the hackathon software by typing: `git clone https://github.com/e-mental-health/orange-hackathon.git`
+3. Go to the software directory by typing: `cd orange-hackathon`
+4. install the hackathon software: `pip install .`
-5 start the Orange software: `python -m Orange.canvas`
+5. start the Orange software: `python -m Orange.canvas`

 ## Widgets